Los Angeles High School: 1891, Fort Moore Hill

-The second high school, on Fort Moore Hill, eventually became a school for problem students, a lot of them truancy cases.
-By September 1948, when preparing for the school to be razed for the construction of the Hollywood Freeway, plans were made to transfer the students to Belmont High School, in the Echo Park area of Los Angeles.
+The nearby Fort Moore School eventually became a school for problem students, a lot of them truancy cases.
+By September 1948, when preparing for this school to be razed for the construction of the Hollywood Freeway, plans were made to transfer the students to Belmont High School, in the Echo Park area of Los Angeles.
 As Belmont students and parents protested the transfers, an alternative plan provided that 12 persons be assigned to the senior and junior high schools in the six attendance areas to carry out the program.
-The headquarters of the Board of Education was later built on the property.
-Most of Fort Moore Hill itself was removed in 1949 for the construction of the freeway, which opened in December 1950.
-Also located on what remains of the hill is the Fort Moore Pioneer Memorial, which was opened to the public in 1957.